grzegorzmazur/yacas/docs/glossary.rst

   matrix
     A matrix is represented as a list of lists.
-Matrices are represented in the "row-major" order: a matrix is a list of rows, and each row is a list of its elements.
+Matrices are represented in the *row-major* order: a matrix is a list of rows, and each row is a list of its elements.

     Some basic linear algebra operations on matrices are supported.